marvin-hinkley/web-developer-test/README.md

 **General Requirements**
  - The back-end of the website must be implemented in .NET using C#.
 The .NET version can be whatever you prefer from 4.5.2 to whatever the latest version, to include Core, is at the time of your evaluation.
+ - With the exception of extra credit features, the website must use the MVC or MVVM patterns
  - All work must be completed as a part of your named branch.
  - All features within the acceptance criteria must be included in the project.
  - At least two features within the list of optional features must be completed.